-Climate change is a significant issue in the South East because global warming could lead to changes in our weather with an increased threat of droughts and flooding.
+Climate change is a significant issue in the South East because global warming is leading to changes in our weather with an increased threat of droughts and flooding.

 The sea is predicted to rise by one metre this century, exposing millions more people to flooding, and, by 2080, annual rainfall in the South East could drop by half.